chiniczR/chiniczR/README.md

 [![LinkedIn](https://img.shields.io/badge/-LINKEDIN-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rebeca-c/)

-Hey folks!
+Hey there, folks!
-I'm a software enginneer (and soon to be graduate), doing some research work as well as some neat side projects.
-I've got some experience with web development (Vue, React, Node.js), data engineering (Python, SQL, BigQuery) and cloud-native development (AWS and GCP), amongst some other stuff.
+I'm a software enginneer (and soon to be graduate), doing research work as well as some neat side projects.
+I've got experience with web development (Vue, React, Node.js), data engineering (Python, SQL, BigQuery) and cloud-native development (AWS and GCP), amongst some other stuff.

 ### What I'm up to